UPDATED May 28, 2022: I’ve been a runner for most of my life. And I have made most of the common running mistakes runners make along the way.

 Remember when I said that being on Strava makes you want to “show off” and prove to everyone how awesome you are?
 That means you likely push the pace on runs where you should be running easy.
 Even before Strava I would make this mistake because I was competitive with myself.
 Every run had to be faster and farther than the one before.

 Running too hard on easy runs is detrimental for a couple of reasons.
 First, it robs your body of recovery.
 Running hard stresses your muscles, ligaments, tendons, joints, and bones.
-It creates little tears in soft tissue that as heal back stronger.
+It creates little tears that heal back stronger.
 They can’t do this if they’re worked hard day after day.
 Instead, they’ll continue to break down eventually resulting in injury.

 Another reason running easy is important is that a slower pace allows biological magic to happen.
 Easy runs at a conversational pace allow your body to grow its capillaries and mitochondria, the vehicles for supplying fuel (oxygen) to your working muscles.
-Run faster than easy and this growth is stalled.
-Running easy also lets your body get better at burning fat, letting you run longer.
+Run faster than easy and you can’t run the volume that spurs these biological adaptations.

 A good rule of thumb is to go really hard on your hard days and run really easy on your easy days.
 You earned that easy and you’ll end up being a faster, stronger runner for it.